GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 ### Deleting instances

-To delete a Compute Engine instance:
+To delete your Compute Engine instances:

 1. In the Cloud Platform Console, go to the **[VM Instances](https://console.cloud.google.com/compute/instances)** page.
-1. Click the checkbox next to your `chef-workstation` instance.
+1. Click the checkbox next to the instances named `chef-workstation`, `instance-test`, and any other instances you may have provisioned via Chef.
-1. Click the Delete button at the top of the page to delete the instance.
+1. Click the Delete button at the top of the page to delete the instances.

 NOTE: You can use the `gcloud` command instead:

+    # Run on your local machine, _not_ the chef-workstation instance.
-    gcloud compute instances delete chef-workstation --zone us-east1-b
+    gcloud compute instances delete chef-workstation --zone us-east1-b gcloud compute instances delete instance-test --zone us-east1-b
+    # Repeat with any other instances you may have made.